LogCreative/PGFPlotsEdt/docs/README.md

 ## Introduction

 [PGFPlots](https://github.com/pgf-tikz/pgfplots) is a remarkable tool for creating high-quality statistical graphs in $\mathrm{\LaTeX}$, developed by Dr. Christian Feuersänger based on [PGF/TikZ](https://github.com/pgf-tikz/pgf).
-Since the popularity of ChatGPT, it has been increasingly used by researchers as a code-based medium for creating plots.
+Since the popularity of Large Language Models (LLMs) like ChatGPT, it has been increasingly used by researchers as a code-based medium for creating plots.
 However, many people are still hesitant to apply PGFPlots to their daily work due to its extensive 500-page [documentation](https://mirrors.ctan.org/graphics/pgf/contrib/pgfplots/doc/pgfplots.pdf) or the frequent inquiries to ChatGPT.

 PGFPlotsEdt: a PGFPlots statistic graph interactive editor, is a better entry tool for PGFPlots.
 It also offers faster compilation speed and provides stronger data privacy, helping users faster to PGFPlot in $\mathrm{\LaTeX}$.

-**Better entry tool**: PGFPlotsEdt presents the main features of PGFPlots clearly through a graphical menu.
+**Better entry tool**: PGFPlotsEdt presents the main features of PGFPlots clearly through a graphical user interface.
 You can customize your statistical graph code using familiar modular graphical options.

 **Faster compilation speed**: PGFPlotsEdt server, with the help of $\varepsilon\mathrm{-\TeX}$ caching technology, allows you to test $\mathrm{\TeX}$ code faster.
 With moderate $\mathrm{\TeX}$ file lengths, it can achieve compilation speed in near real-time[^1].